-Stir Magazine is an online magazine that features articles and interviews on the international co-operative movement, the emergence of the commons and collaborative networks, and other community-orientated alternatives in technology, agriculture, food, sports, energy, education and other important aspects of our lives.
+STIR started as an online magazine and has now launched as a quarterly print magazine that features articles and interviews on the international co-operative movement, the emergence of the commons and collaborative networks, and other community-orientated alternatives in technology, agriculture, food, sports, energy, education and other important aspects of our lives.

-We’re excited to be launching into print as a quarterly magazine in April.
-We have opened our subscription service with GoCardless for the print edition.
-It’s £16 for four issues inc P&P and you can subscribe by clicking here.
+We have opened our subscription service with GoCardless for the print edition and it’s £16 for four issues inc P&P and you can subscribe by clicking here.
+We are a reader-supported magazine (with no external funding) so please consider supporting our magazine with an annual subscription.

 Stir Magazine is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 For licensing information on the photographs and illustrations, contact the creator.